amonks/hip-hop-analysis/followtheleader.md

 ## Rakim's Part

 Lyrically, *Follow The Leader* comes from a time when people were just barely starting to say thoughtful things in rap music.
 It shows.
 Content-wise, the song is pretty empty, replete with boastfulness and signifying.

+### Nation of Islam bullshit

 In a couple instances, R flirts with content by incorporating a vague theme of enlightenment.
 In one short snippet near the end of his second verse, R reveals through reference that the enlightenment to which you might follow him is found within the Five Percent Nation:

 >	God by nature, mind raised in Asia /
 >	Since you was tricked, I have to raise ya /